IoTTechnology

 Read More: Using Puppet Warp in Photoshop, create a fun animation

-It’s important to note that specialised methods, such ink-based fingerprinting or sophisticated optical scanners, are frequently used to collect fingerprints.
+It’s important to note that specialised methods, such as ink-based fingerprinting or sophisticated optical scanners, are frequently used to collect fingerprints.
 These techniques guarantee the creation of pictures of the highest calibre for forensic and identification uses.

-The complex features required for fingerprint recognition or forensic analysis are therefore unlikely to be shown by a smartphone snapshot, even though it may capture an overall image of a fingerprint.
+The complex features required for fingerprint recognition or forensic analysis are, therefore, unlikely to be shown by a smartphone snapshot, even though it may capture an overall image of a fingerprint.

 Identifying Fingerprints: An Understanding